chasestarr/blog/pages/posts/cel-genesis-release-show.md

   <img style={{width: '33%'}} src="/images/dock-hellis-blue.png" ignore/>
 </div>

-Cel Genesis kicked off their set by playing a new music video.
+Cel Genesis kicked off their set by playing a new [:music:] video.
 Some people in the venue held up a sheet in front of a projector so we could all view.
 The videos got a medical/lab theme that's eerie and offsetting.
 The band name is coincidentally shared with a shuttered [biotech startup](https://www.crunchbase.com/organization/cell-genesys).
 Maybe related?
 Their performance was hectic and loud with many people in the crowd moshing.
 Bright white strobe lights quickly